wytlines100/UnverifiedV2/Roadmap.md

 - [ ] Making an extension?

 # TO-DO:
-- [ ] Improve What's New heading parsing to always target the newest version entry, not the file's top-level title

 # Done:
 - [x] What's New Changelog Popup (fetches CHANGELOG.md from GitHub, syncs to @version)